JHenzi/MarketGPT/README.md

 1. **Fetch**: A background process periodically scrapes RSS feeds for new articles.
 2. **Scrape & Store**: For each new article, it scrapes the full content, generates a vector embedding using `SentenceTransformers`, and stores the text, metadata, and embedding in a local **ChromaDB** database.
-3. **Analyze & Summarize**:
+3. ~~**Analyze & Summarize**:~~
-   - Another background process identifies articles that haven't been summarized and uses a local LLM to generate a concise summary, which is then saved back to the database.
+   - ~~Another background process identifies articles that haven't been summarized and uses a local LLM to generate a concise summary, which is then saved back to the database.~~
-   - A separate process analyzes the day's news to extract and store stock recommendations.
+   - ~~A separate process analyzes the day's news to extract and store stock recommendations.~~ This doesn't work.
 4. **Generate Report**: The system uses vector search to find the most relevant articles for predefined market categories and compiles them into a markdown report.
 5. **Serve**: A **Flask** web server provides the frontend, answering user requests by querying the ChromaDB database and interacting with the LLM for the Q&A feature.